inventid/pedeffy/README.md

 1. Go to [`http://localhost:3000/resume`](http://localhost:3000/resume) where you will see the resume of Luke Skywalker
 1. Now go to [`http://localhost:3000/resume?footer=React-pdf%20as%20a%20service%20sounds%20like%20a%20great%20idea!`](http://localhost:3000/resume?footer=React-pdf%20as%20a%20service%20sounds%20like%20a%20great%20idea!).
 Note how the text in the footer is directly updated!

+### Using `react-pdf` components

+Components should not be used through `react-pdf` named export, but should use the named export on `pedeffy` itself.
+This ensures the fonts, among other things, are registered in the correct render path.

 ## What to use it for?

 At inventid, we use it for the following purposes: Generate lots of documents using a framework (React) which we love and library (react-pdf) which is really easy to learn.